 Ms. Olivar offers Martial Arts training at St. Matthew’s with Sifu Frank Delgado’s blessing.
 Ms. Olivar is continuing the traditions and beliefs as passed down from Karazenpo-Go-Shinjutsu and Kenpo Karate Systems originating from James Mitose, founder of the “Official Self Defense Club” in Honolulu, Hawaii.

-Junior Lego-League (Mrs. Cropley)
+Junior Lego-League (Need Coordinator)

 The Junior Lego League is open to students in first through third grades.
 The “SMS Lego Masters” meet twice each month and work on the basics of building, simple machines, use of a motor and teamwork.